helenhelu/RelativeValuationWithMachineLearning/README.md

 # Relative Valuation With Machine Learning

-Code for the paper "Relative Valuation with Machine Learning", Geertsema and Lu (2022)

-## Paper reference
-Geertsema and Lu (2022), "Relative Valuation with Machine Learning", Journal of Accounting Research (Forthcoming).
+Code for Geertsema and Lu (2022), "Relative Valuation with Machine Learning", Journal of Accounting Research (Forthcoming).
-(Please cite our paper if you use our code.)

-The paper is available on SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3740270
+The full paper is available on SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3740270

+Please cite our paper if you use our code.

 ## TL;DR